Behavioral Interview & McKinsey PEI Guide (2026)

 | Follow-up depth | Extensive probing (10-15 min) | Light probing (1-2 follow-ups) |

-McKinsey evaluates three specific dimensions in the PEI.
+McKinsey evaluates four specific dimensions in the PEI.
 Each interviewer selects one dimension and asks for a story that demonstrates it.
 Prepare one strong story for each.
+McKinsey updated the PEI framework in mid-2025 — older prep materials may still reference the earlier three-dimension model (Personal Impact / Entrepreneurial Drive / Inclusive Leadership).

 | Dimension | What it tests | Example questions |